wenwkich/uniswap-v3-bot/README.md

-# Uniswap v3 Bot
+# Uniswap v3 AMM LP Bot (Automatic Market Maker)

-This is a bot that will attempt to auto rebalance in a daily basis, only supporting USDC-ETH pair
+This is a bot that will auto rebalance on a configurable manner, only supporting USDC-ETH pair at the moment (or other stable pair)

+## Risk

+The risk for this bot is that it is tested in production, the profitability has not been thoroughly tested

+Also, right now the bot is only tested with `token0` as the "base" token, please be aware of the risk of using this bot

+## Prerequisites

+This bot also doesn't approve the tokens for you, it assumes that all the tokens has been approved

+You need to approve:

+- USDC & WETH to SwapRouter02
+- USDC & WETH to AavePool

-Basic description of this strategy:
+## Basic description of this strategy

 1. use the stablecoin to open a short position on ethereum to hedge the downside risk
-2. mint a uniswap v3 position to provide liquidity that will be the -3 to +3 range (for example your `RANGE_TICKS` is set to 3)
+2. mint a uniswap v3 position to provide liquidity that will be the -2 to +2 tick range (for example your `RANGE_TICKS` is set to 2)
-3. check every hour if the price is out of -2 or +2 tick range (for example your `REBALANCE_TICKS` is set to 2)
-4. check every hour if the LTV ratio is over `MAX_LTV_RATIO`, if that's the case, exit part of the position and repay the loan
+3. check every time if the LTV ratio is over `MAX_LTV_RATIO`, if that's the case, the bot will try to repay the loan
-5. check every hour if the LTV ratio is under `MIN_LTV_RATIO`, if that's the case, add more loan and add the position
+4. check every time if the LTV ratio is under `MIN_LTV_RATIO`, if that's the case, the bot will add more liquidity

+if you want to change the config, please change `src/config.json` and refer to the comment of `src/common/interfaces.ts`

+## How to run

+1. Build the project by `yarn build`
+2. Run the script by `PRIVATE_KEY=... node lib/index.js`

+or

+1. Install `ts-node` by `npm i -g ts-node`
+2. Run the script by `PRIVATE_KEY=... ts-node src/index.js`

+## Next step

+- Dockerize the project